SimoneCaldarella/parallel-programming-phd/README.md

 We implemented two versions of the stencil problem.In the first one, we implemented the solution by accessing each RADIUS*2 + 1 variables for each element of the final vector.
 As this leads to redundant memory accesses, we implemented a more efficient versions that uses shared memory (which is faster than the global one).
 However this requires a `__syncthreads` to ensure all threads of the same block ended the task (differently from OpenMP, in CUDA barrier are not implicitly defined).

 ### Lab 5 - Bandwidth Test

 Using a tool we tested how the bandwidth changed using pinned memory (better) rather than pageable memory (worse).

+## Day 3 - CUDA Intermediate

+### Lab 6 - VectorAdd UVM

+We compute vector addition between floating point numbers by having each thread computing the pairwise sum.
+We learn to use `cudaMalloc` and `cudaDeviceSynchronize`.

+### Lab 7 - MatMul [most difficult lab]

+We implemented matrix multiplication from scratch, from the naive way, using nested for loops to a more optimized way.
+In our initial matrix multiplication code, much like with previous lab, the performance was hindered by too many global memory accesses.
+To address this, we developed an optimized version which uses two sliding windows, each matching the size of a block.
+Threads within a block can load matrix sections into shared memory to compute partial dot products, which are then summed to obtain the final matrix multiplication.

+### Lab 9 - Reduction

+We used a tool and tried 6 types of reduction, from the most naive one with non contiguous threads to the most optimized one.
+We simply used the parameter `kernel` to set what it was the algorithm choice and then we measured the Effective Bandwidth.

+### Lab 10 - MultiGPUs

+I tried to implement this one for a while, but didn't fully got how to do it.
+The current solution is not fully working.